Tdhtdhtdhtdhtdh: Sound Effects!

 I had never done it before.

 And I was the only adult in there with all the kids.
-I was on the boys' team.
+I was on the boys team.

 And I was like, listen, guys, they're going to be running around and screaming and shooting.

-And I feel kind of bad because we dominated and I specifically dominated.
-Right.
+I was like, everyone, find a position and stay there, preferably higher ground.
+And I feel kind of bad because we dominated, and I specifically dominated.

+Against kids, though?
+Yeah.
 So I just, I got in a high spot and was just picking them off as they came up.

 You're like Billy Madison playing dodgeball in Billy Madison.

-Oh, and not only did I feel bad, I got a lot of satisfaction out of it.
+Oh, and not only did I not feel bad, I got a lot of satisfaction out of it.

 I'll bet, ma'am.
 Yeah, it was fun.
-I'll bet.

 Instead of bullet, did you go laser, laser, laser?
 I did.